Top 5 Actors of 2019 — header

 1.)
 Adam Driver

-I remember when they cast Adam Driver in Star Wars: The Force Awakens I was really happy because I was a huge fan of the TV series Girls on HBO, now five years later his career has only grown length by length, and he’s one of the best actors working today.
+When they cast Adam Driver in Star Wars: The Force Awakens, I was thrilled as a huge fan of HBO’s Girls.
+Five years on, his career has grown by leaps and bounds—he’s one of the best actors working today.

-Adam Driver’s standout performance this year is for the Noah Baumbach written and directed drama, Marriage Story where he stars alongside Scarlett Johansson as Charlie, a theatre director and man going through a divorce.
-Adam brings a duality to the role that is necessary when telling a realistic story like Marriage Story.
-It’s one of the standout performances of his career and one of the best of the year.
+His standout performance is in Noah Baumbach’s drama Marriage Story, opposite Scarlett Johansson, as Charlie, a theatre director navigating divorce.
+Adam brings the necessary duality to a grounded story like Marriage Story.
+It’s one of the standout performances of his career—and one of the year’s best.

 Dylan Blight